Skip to content

 June 30, 2025, 5:18 am | Read time: 2 minutes

 Aaron Sorkin is working on a sequel to “The Social Network.”
 At the center is whistleblower Frances Haugen, who released internal Facebook documents in 2021.
-Whether Jesse Eisenberg will reprise his role as Mark Zuckerberg remains uncertain.
+Whether Jesse Eisenberg will again play Mark Zuckerberg is still uncertain.

 “The Social Network” Gets a Sequel–With Explosive Content

-Eleven years after winning an Oscar, Aaron Sorkin returns with a sequel to the Facebook drama “The Social Network.”
-According to several U.S. media reports, the screenwriter will also direct this time.
-The project is being produced by Sony, with Todd Black, Peter Rice, and Stuart Besser involved alongside Sorkin.
+Eleven years after winning the Oscar, Aaron Sorkin returns with a sequel to the Facebook drama “The Social Network.”
+As reported by several U.S. media outlets, the screenwriter will also direct this time.
+The project is produced by Sony, with Sorkin, Todd Black, Peter Rice, and Stuart Besser involved.

 Return of Jesse Eisenberg Not Confirmed

-Whether Jesse Eisenberg will once again play the role of the Facebook founder is not yet known.
+Whether Jesse Eisenberg will reprise his role as the Facebook founder is not yet known.
 Eisenberg received an Oscar nomination for Best Actor in 2010 for his portrayal of the young Mark Zuckerberg.
 At that time, “The Social Network” was nominated for eight Oscars, including Best Picture, Directing, Cinematography, and Sound.
 The film ultimately won for Best Adapted Screenplay, Best Editing, and Best Original Score.

-With the second part of “The Social Network,” the focus shifts from the founding story to the darker sides of the social network.
-Once again, a real scandal serves as the basis–this time not from the early years, but from a period when the company had already gained worldwide power and influence.
+With the second part of “The Social Network,” the focus shifts from the founding story to the dark sides of the social network.
+Once again, a real scandal serves as the template–this time not from the early years, but from a phase when the company had already gained worldwide power and influence.
 Aaron Sorkin himself had previously advocated for capturing the dramatic developments of recent years on film.

 With material from dpa